Table of Contents

 When a cow walks towards the hoof trimming chute, I make a point to carefully observe her steps, as it often reveals which areas require attention during the trimming process.

-It is essential to evaluate the overall length and thickness of the sole before commencing the hoof-trimming process.
-Thin or excessively short hooves are more susceptible to injuries, underscoring the importance of accurate measurements.
 Over-trimming the hooves can result in lameness, which is avoidable and a result of human error.
 Newly built barns with freshly poured concrete floors may contribute to excessive wear, leading to thin hooves.
 In such instances, it’s crucial to exercise caution and not remove too much horn during trimming.

 Hoof trimming frequency